andymckay/dsf-board-report/report-2013.rst

 Annual Report
 =============

-This is the first annual report of the Django Software foundation.
+This is the annual report of the Django Software foundation.
 It covers the calendar year of 2013.
 This report summarizes the finances and activities of the Django Software Foundation an independent foundation.